Beatrix of the Netherlands: Education

-In 1954, Beatrix served as bridesmaid at the wedding of Baroness van Randwijck and Mr T Boey.
+In 1954, Beatrix served as a bridesmaid at the wedding of Baroness van Randwijck and Mr. T Boey.

-On 31 January 1956 Beatrix celebrated her 18th birthday.
+On 31 January 1956, Beatrix celebrated her 18th birthday.
 From that date, under the Constitution of the Netherlands, she was entitled to assume the Royal Prerogative.
 At that time, her mother installed her in the Council of State.

 The same year her studies at Leiden University began.
 In her first years at the university, she studied sociology, jurisprudence, economics, parliamentary history and constitutional law.
 In the course of her studies she also attended lectures on the cultures of Suriname and the Netherlands Antilles, the Charter for the Kingdom of the Netherlands, international affairs, international law, history and European law.

 The princess also visited various European and international organisations in Geneva, Strasbourg, Paris, and Brussels.
 She was also an active member of the VVSL (Female Union for Students in Leiden), now called L.S.V.
 Minerva, after merging with the Leidsch Studenten Corps (which before then was male-only).
 In the summer of 1959, she passed her preliminary examination in law, and she obtained her law degree in July 1961.

 Political involvement

 In 1965, Beatrix became engaged to the German aristocrat Claus von Amsberg, a diplomat working for the German Foreign Office.
 There was a massive protest on their wedding day in Amsterdam on 10 March 1966.
 Prince Claus had served in the Hitler Youth and the Wehrmacht and therefore was easily associated with German Nazism.
 Protests included slogans like "Claus 'raus!"
 (Claus out!) and "Mijn fiets terug" ("Return my bicycle" – a reference to German soldiers confiscating Dutch bicycles during WWII).
 A group of Provos threw a smoke bomb at the Golden Coach, resulting in a street battle with the police.

-As time went on, Prince Claus became one of the most popular members of the Dutch monarchy, and his death in 2002 was widely mourned.
+As time went on, Prince Claus became one of the most popular members of the Dutch monarchy.

 On 25 November 1975, Beatrix and Prince Claus attended the independence ceremony of Suriname, held in the new nation's capital, Paramaribo, representing her mother the Queen.

 As a monarch, Beatrix had weekly meetings with the prime minister.
 She signed all new Acts of Parliament and royal decrees, and until a constitutional change late in her reign, appointed the informateur, an official who is responsible for chairing coalition talks in the formation of new governments.
 At the state opening of parliament each September, she made a Speech from the Throne, in which the government announced its plans for the coming parliamentary year.
 As Queen, she was president of the Council of State.
 Her role was largely ceremonial and as a focus of national unity, she did not make legislative or executive decisions.

 Beatrix is a member of the Bilderberg Group.